nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### delegators
 _version 8.0+_
-Returns a list of pairs of delegator names given **account** a representative and its balance
+Returns a list of pairs of delegator accounts and balances given a representative **account**

 **Request:**
 ```json